kezhaozhang/kezhaozhang.GitHub.io/_posts/2023-10-31-Independence-Test-Using-HSIC.md

   </center>
 </figure>

 To address this issue, Gretton et al. introduced the Hilbert-Schmidt Independence Criterion (HSIC) as a means to assess statistical dependence.
 HSIC involves mapping the data to a feature space using kernels, constructing a cross-covariance matrix, and ultimately quantifying the degree of dependence based on the Hilbert-Schmidt norm of this matrix.

-In this article, we will derive the HSIC formula in a clear and straightforward manner.
-We will also explore how to estimate the statistical significance using bootstrap sampling and gain an intuitive understanding of why mapping data into a feature space is crucial for independence testing.